-Floors including sub-floors

-Repair category 1

-Notes There are areas of creaky flooring.
+Floors including sub-floors Repair category 1 Notes There are areas of creaky flooring.
+An area of uneven flooring covering was noted within the kitchen.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.